 Aboriginal People are over-represented in Australian jails.
 In 2019, 85% of the Northern Territory prison population was Aboriginal, up from 80% in 2006.
 In addition, Aboriginal people in custody are often dying from treatable diseases like diabetes and heart disease.

 A scheme which is called "circle sentencing" in NSW tries to avoid gaol time for Aboriginal offenders.
 The term 'circle sentencing' stems from a circle of representatives sitting together and trying to decide a sentence which does not include a jail term.

 Representatives are mainly Aboriginal Elders, but also members of the prosecution or police and a magistrate.
 The circle will also talk about the background and effects of the offence and can involve meeting the victim.
 The sentence should, where possible, involve community work.

-Note that circle sentencing is part of the court process and that it results in convictions and criminal records for offenders.
+Circle sentencing is part of the court process and results in convictions and criminal records for offenders.

 Circle sentencing is not for everyone